Implantable Contact Lens Offers Alternative to LASIK Says Las Vegas Eye Care Practice

 “The risks associated with ICL surgery in an appropriate candidate are exceedingly rare,” says Dr. Aaron Waite.
 “These risks can be minimized by a thorough screening process and careful surgical technique.”

-Regardless of which procedure is determined to be the right fit for them, Dr. Pizio and Dr. Waite say they recommend their Las Vegas LASIK surgery and implantable contact lens patients research each option extensively and consult with a board-certified ophthalmologist before undergoing any treatment.
+Regardless of which procedure is determined to be the right fit for them, New Eyes doctors recommend their Las Vegas LASIK surgery and implantable contact lens patients research each option extensively and consult with a board-certified ophthalmologist before undergoing any treatment.
 They say patients who take the time to ensure their treatment is performed with the proper commitment to safety and quality will be able to enjoy improved vision and greater independence from their corrective eyewear.